KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 ![Orginial profile code](static/images/TESTING/Bugs/profile.png)

 In order to resolve the bug the profile view was altered to gain access to all user document fields by passing through the Mongo Object "user" and the projection parameter was removed from the find method.
 This allowed for all definitions to be accessible from the profile page.
-A slight refactoring of the add_to_favourites view was also implemented, it was decided to only store the ObjectId for each definition in the user_favourites array rather than the whole definition and to get.
+A slight refactoring of the add_to_favourites view was also implemented, it was decided to only store the ObjectId for each definition in the user_favourites array rather than the whole definition document itself.

 ![Refactored profile code](static/images/TESTING/Bugs/profile-refactored.png)
 ![Refactored add-to-faves code](static/images/TESTING/Bugs/refactored-add-to-faves.png)